Mitra98t/marsnvim/README.md

 ### Locally building the installer

 Ensure you have a rust environment ready and `cargo` installed.

+> [!TIP]
+> Building the installer from source always gives the latest updates.
+> It is also possible to build from source downloading the release files.
+> This is useful for getting a specific version.

 1. Clone the installer source code `git clone --branch installer https://github.com/Mitra98t/marsnvim.git marsnvim-installer`
 2. Enter the directory `cd marsnvim-installer`